Can I file a suit against my fiancé's ex-wife for harassment?

 Answer:

-Alienation of affections is a crime that isn't recognized by Texas law and deals with the seduction of a married person.
-It doesn't apply to unmarried couples.
+Alienation of affections is not recognized under Texas law and specifically pertains to the seduction of a married person.
+Therefore, it does not apply to unmarried couples.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.